Synthetixio/SIPs/content/sips/sip-x.md

   {'blockNumber': blockNumber,
    'cumulativeVolume':cumulativeVolume}}
 ```
-Each time someone trades a synth, the first thing done is that the volume traded in `sUSD` is computed using the price obtained with `atomicPrice` methodology denoted in [SIP-158](https://sips.synthetix.io/sips/sip-258/).
+Each time someone trades a synth, the first thing done is that the volume traded in `sUSD` is computed using the price obtained with the `atomicPrice` methodology denoted in [SIP-158](https://sips.synthetix.io/sips/sip-258/).
 The following logic is applied on updating the structure:
-- In case more than `k` block have passed since the last time the structure is updated, then the `cumulativeVolume` is first reset to zero for that synth, then updated with the latest volume being traded.
+- In situations in which more than `k` blocks have passed since the last time the structure is updated, then the `cumulativeVolume` is first reset to zero for that synth, before then being updated with the latest volume being traded.
 - otherwise, the `cumulativeVolume` is updated cumulatively for the `synth` being traded into or out from.
 In case the direction of the trade is into a synth the number incorporated into structure is a positive number, otherwise it's a negative number.
 Hence trades within the same `k` blocks in different direction cancel out the the slippage applied.

 As an example, assume Alice trades 1m$ at blockNumber 1 from sUSD to sETH and Bob trades 3m$ in the same block from sETH to sUSD.